hms-dbmi/pic-sure-all-in-one-db-auth/README.md

 sudo ./install-dependencies.sh

-4. Browse to Jenkins server.

-5. Point your browser at your server's IP on port 8080.
+4. Browse to Jenkins server by navigating to your server's IP on port 8080.

 For example, if your server has IP 10.109.190.146, please browse to http://10.109.190.146:8080